3shaa16/3shaa16/README.md

-# 👋 Hello, I'm Trisha
+# 👋 Hi all!
+I'm Trisha!

 I enjoy building things, learning new technologies, and improving a little every day.
 Curious about how systems work from code to cloud!